Table of Contents

 I particularly love the extra tubing braces holding bottom of the uprights.
 Gusset plates are good too (those are the flat triangular pieces of steel on Rogue’s and Fringe’s versions), but the fact is gussets don’t do as good of a job keeping the uprights in place as the 45 degree tubing braces that Rep uses.
 Inherent in the design of gusset plates is they allow room for play, because of the play in the bolt holes.
 This is not evident in a full power rack, but with a squat stand like these designs it’s a big deal because there’s only 2 uprights and you have to be sure to tighten them perfectly vertical.
 I found this out with this Titan X-3 squat stand I bought, on which I had to tighten the bolts beyond what I thought I should, or the uprights would tip forward slightly over time as I kept slamming weight on it.
 It wasn’t noticeable until I was like, Why is my bar rolling forward every time I rack it?

 The odd 2.5″x2.5″ tubing is used by a few companies.
 Keep in mind that when you’re comparing tubing, 2.5″x2.5″ is the exact same 10″ of steel surface as 2″x3″ tubing.
 So neither is more heavy duty.

 Finally, if you may want to mount it into a concrete floor or wood platform, it comes with bolting tabs.
 But you really should not need to, because those rear weight pegs are there for you to keep it from tipping.
 One 45lb plate on each peg will do the trick.

-* Shipping cost: If this is the only item you’re ordering, Fringe is the lowest priced, because of their free shipping.
+If this is the only item you’re ordering, Fringe may be the lowest priced, because of their free shipping.